 Forest Road 525 (or Loy Butte Road) is located within Coronado National Forest just 15 minutes outside of Sedona.
-This road offers free tent and RV camping sites for up to 14 days along its 6.2-mile length, with most sites closest to the highway 89 turnoff.
+This road offers free tent and RV camping sites for up to 14 days along its 6.2-mile length.
 The road is dirt and can be some washboard in some areas but is overall in good shape.
 The views are incredible, cell service is good, and it’s only 15 minutes from downtown Sedona!

 Rent an RV

 Thinking about renting an RV for your trip to Sedona?
 Outdoorsy is a great site for finding local RV rentals.
 This marketplace allows you to rent local RVs for less, offers insurance protection and 24/7 roadside assistance.
 Start planning your Arizona road trip adventure!